Skillet Scalloped Potato Gratin

 - 2 cups heavy cream

-- 1 tbsp fresh thyme de-stemmed, more for garnish
+- 1 tablespoon fresh thyme de-stemmed, more for garnish

-- 2 tsp black pepper divided; +/- to taste
+- 2 teaspoon black pepper divided; +/- to taste

 Assembly